amadlover/Against/README.md

 32 bit TGA used for stand alone textures.

-This repo has submodule CGLTF and STB.
+This repo has submodules CGLTF and STB and GLM.

 use

-git submodule init and git submodule update after cloning.
+git submodule init and git submodule update

+after cloning.

+This is a Windows only project until now.